celery/celery/docs/userguide/workers.rst

     * ``uri_prefix``

-        Some transports expects the host name to be a URL, this applies to for example SQLAlchemy where the host name part is the connection URI:
+        Some transports expects the host name to be a URL.

         .. code-block:: text